-The influence of winter habitat conditions on grayling will be quantified based on the minimum amount of winter habitat available between January and March, the period of hypoxic conditions experienced during the winter of 1994-1995 (Gangloff 1996).
+The influence of winter habitat conditions on grayling was quantified based on the minimum amount of winter habitat available between January and March, a period when hypoxic conditions can occur in Upper Red Rock Lake (Gangloff 1996, Davis 2016).
 Available winter habitat is defined as the area (ha) of water in Upper Red Rock Lake from January to March with ≥ 4 ppm dissolved oxygen and ≥ 1 m in depth (Davis 2016).
-Assuming species specific density dependence, available winter habitat per fish, W_t (ha fish-1), is related to the area of suitable winter habitat, A_t , and the number of fish, $N{w,t}$, that entered the winter period.
+Assuming species-specific density dependence, available winter habitat per fish, W_t (ha fish-1), is related to the area of suitable winter habitat, A_t , and the number of fish that entered the winter period, $N{w,t}$.

-$W_t = \frac{A_t}{N{w,t}}$ (9)
+$$W_t = \frac{A_t}{N{w,t}} (2)$$